balakg/rayleigh-eigendirections/README.md

 # Running Algorithm
 Set variables in run_main.sh.
 Right now, the script expects two GPUs as command line arguments, one for the GAN and one for evaluating features.
-See example feature specifications below.
+Specify fixed and changing features with strings.
+Example string specifications are given below.
 To run script:
 ```.bash
  bash ./run_main.sh 0 1
 ```